Aeldit/JsonParser/README.md

 ## Performance

+> This benchmark was run on my laptop with an `intel i5 12th generation`

 Here is a little benchmark with 3 files (`t.json`, `big.json` and `flights-m1.json`), run
 with the command `time ./json-parser <json file>`: